Lifehacks for Success Individual programs

 Why see a therapy assistant?

-Neurodiverse young people can benefit from individual support to reach their next stage of development.
+Young people can benefit from individual support to reach their next stage of development.
 Busy or stressed parents, coaches or teachers can find it hard to provide the additional support they need.
-Our therapy assistants are half the cost of a therapist, yet have often undergone the majority of a therapy degree.
+Our therapy assistants are about half the cost of a therapist, yet have often undergone the majority of a therapy degree.

 What does a therapy assistant do?